OA256864/MEL_Tweets/corpus/README.md

 sqlite> select ('@'||userScreenName),userSearchQueryLasttName from twitterUsers;
 ```

-Then modify the script `get_original_corpus.py` to process all the tweet as wanted.
-The current script only display the full text of the tweets (raw and with modified sceennames with ambiguous mentions) and the images URL (and skip non existing tweets).
+Then modify the script `get_original_corpus.py` to process all the tweets as wanted.
+The current script only displays the full text of the tweets (raw and with modified screennames with ambiguous mentions) and the images URL (and skips non existing tweets).
 ```
 conda create --name mael python=3.8 conda activate mael